ApolloAuto/apollo/modules/planning/README.md

 Apollo 5.5, which focuses on curb-to-curb autonomous driving on urban roads, introduced 2 new planning scenarios.

-Apollo 6.0, which focuses on data-driven development of autonomous driving, introduced two new planning modes: E2E mode and Hybrid mode, by which we demonstrate the new capability of dynamically nudginng a moving obstacle.
-These two modes also define a series of APIs where developers can generate thier own training data and bring in their own models.
+Apollo 6.0 extended the technology to incorporate data-driven mothedologies to tackle trajectory planning problems with learning-based models, and introduced two new planning modes: E2E mode and Hybrid mode, by which the new capability of dynamically nudginng moving obstacles are demonstrated.
+In these two modes, a series of APIs is also defined  where developers can generate their own training data and integrate their own models.

-**Note:** The current development of E2E mode is in early stage where it is fined-tuned more for the dynamic nudge scenario rather than comprehensive ones.
-So suboptimality is expected when running other scenarios in simulation.
-E2E mode and Hybrid mode are not tested on real vehicle yet.
-The work on data-driven planning is still in progress and welcomes any collaboration by any means including algorithms, models and data.
+**Note:** The current development of E2E mode is in an early stage where the model is trained for the dynamic nudge scenario as a research demonstration purpose.
+The capability of the model is limited, and suboptimality is expected when it is tested with a wider selection of  scenarios.
+E2E mode and Hybrid mode are not tested on real roads yet, but rather serve as a baseline to promote and encourage extensive research on learning based planning.
+All developers are welcomes to collaborate with us by any means including algorithms, models and data.

 ## E2E Mode
    ![](images/e2e_mode.png)